-We haven’t been updating most sections as much of the commentary we’d put here is in the blog posts, as it becomes available.
+We don’t the commentary much as the blog is reasonably comprehensive.
 However, when we are able, we do add to the Historical Commentary below.

 In December 2008, The Economist published a highly controversial set of articles on the monarchy and Thailand’s political crisis that were not distributed in Thailand: “A right royal mess”.
 Its 22 January 2009 edition was not distributed in Thailand because of this story on Nicolaides and lèse majesté: The Economist, 22 January 2009, “The Trouble with Harry”.
 The Bangkok Post, 27 January 2009, finally reports: “Distributor bans Economist again”.
 Following this, The Economist’s 29 January 2009 issue was not distributed in Thailand because of this story: “A sad slide backwards”.
 Simon Long, The Economist‘s Asia editor writes about the problems the magazine has faced in Thailand, at Index on Censorship, 2 February 2009: “We are not amused”.
 The Economist, 18 February 2009: “No disrespect” explains more about why it reports lèse majesté.

-In September 2008, Forbes published a controversial listing of the world’s richest royals, listing King Bhumibol Adulyadej at the top: “Richest Royals”
+Forbes published a controversial first listing of the world’s richest royals, listing King Bhumibol Adulyadej at the top: “Richest Royals”

 Academic Papers and Articles: